 When it comes to investing in stocks, I frequently get the question, “When do you sell a stock?”

-So in today’s article, I’m going to review my process on how to decide when to sell or trim a stock.
+In today’s article, I’m going to review my process on how to decide when to sell or trim a stock.
 I’ll be using Fastly ($FSLY) as a case study in this whole process.

 First, a little context on my investing style.
 I am generally a buy & hold type of investor, where I plan on buying shares in great companies and then holding onto those shares for a long time (over a year at least if not multiple years).
 Also, I am more than happy to continue buying shares in any company that continues to impress with their earnings results.
-With that said, I also am an investor that looks to maximize his returns and so I may sometimes sell shares of companies that I’ve lost confidence in to re-allocate those dollars to another investment.
+With that said, I also am an investor that looks to maximize his returns, so I may sometimes sell shares of companies that I’ve lost confidence in to re-allocate those dollars to another investment.

 When NOT to sell a stock